melissamullen/machine-learning-basics/README.md

     * 2013: Surprisingly, these early successes weren't enough make make deep learning mainstream at the time.
 It still faced intense skepticism from many senior computer vision researchers.

+* **2014**:

-* **2014**: *Gradient Boosting Machines* took over as the best algorithm for any shallow machine learning task.
+    * *Gradient Boosting Machines* took over as the best algorithm for any shallow machine learning task.
 A gradient boosting machine is like random forest, but it uses gradient boosting, as a way to improve the model by iteratively training new models that specialize in addressing the weak points of the previous models.
 It is still the best algorithm for dealing with nonperceptual data today.

+    * Multiple researchers began to investigate the language-understanding capabilities of recurrent neural networks, in particular LSTM - a seuqence-processing algorithm from the late 1990s that had stayed under the radar until then.

 * **2015**: The Keras library was released and quickly became the go-to deep learning solution.